willnorris/willnorris.com/src/_posts/2015-02-20-go-get-subpackages-nginx.md

 404][] so long as it contains the `meta` tag, though that's not actually how I implemented it.

-It's also worth noting that the meta import for the `cmd/imageproxy` package URL should not be modified from the main imageproxy package.
+It's also worth noting that the meta import for the `cmd/imageproxy` package URL should not be modified from the main imageproxy package, even though it's for a different package.
 That is, it should still read:

 ``` html
 <meta name="go-import" content="willnorris.com/go/imageproxy git https://github.com/willnorris/imageproxy">